tylim88/FirelordJSDoc/docs/highlights/delete_field.md

 ## Deletable Field 🦜

-Firestore allow you to use deleteField anytime you want, but inn FirelordJS, field are not deletable by default, you need to assign `deleteField` type in order to use it.
+Firestore allow you to use `deleteField` anytime you want, but in FirelordJS, field are not deletable by default, you need to assign `deleteField` type in order to use it.

 <div  style={{ display:'flex', flexDirection:"column", alignItems:'center' }}>
         <img src='https://github.com/tylim88/FirelordJSDoc/blob/main/static/img/deleteField1.png?raw=true' />